Upgrading#

 sudo dnf list installed "cuda-toolkit-*"

-Determining the New Available CUDA Toolkit Releases#
+Determining the Available CUDA Toolkit Releases#

 sudo dnf search "cuda-toolkit-*"